Azure/azure-cli/doc/use_cli_effectively.md

   2. Check out the Rest API reference for the request payload, URL and API version.
 As an examplee, check out the community's comments on [how to create AppInsights](https://github.com/Azure/azure-cli/issues/5543).

 ## Working behind a proxy
-Proxy is common behind corporate network or introduced by tracing tools like Fiddler, mitmproxy, etc. If the proxy uses self-signed certificates, the Python [requests library](https://github.com/kennethreitz/requests) which CLI depends on will throw `SSLError("bad handshake: Error([('SSL routines', 'tls_process_server_certificate', 'certificate verify failed')],)",)`.
+Proxy is common behind corporate network or introduced by tracing tools like Fiddler, mitmproxy, etc. If the proxy uses self-signed certificates, the Python [Requests](https://github.com/kennethreitz/requests) library which CLI uses will throw `SSLError("bad handshake: Error([('SSL routines', 'tls_process_server_certificate', 'certificate verify failed')],)",)`.
 There are 2 ways to handle this error:

 1. Set environment variable `REQUESTS_CA_BUNDLE` to the path of CA bundle certificate file in PEM format.
 This is recommended if you use CLI frequently behind a corporate proxy.
 The default CA bundle which CLI uses is located at `C:\Program Files (x86)\Microsoft SDKs\Azure\CLI2\Lib\site-packages\certifi\cacert.pem` on Windows and ` /opt/az/lib/python3.6/site-packages/certifi/cacert.pem` on Linux.
 You may append the proxy server's certificate to this file or copy the contents to another certificate file, then set `REQUESTS_CA_BUNDLE` to it.
 For example: